 Given the huge emotional support Milo gives to Jenny and Beth, they looked into the 3 year old Staffie-cross being officially recognised for his role, and were able to register him as an Emotional Support Dog.
 Emotional Support Animals (ESAs) are companion animals recognised by a medical professional as benefitting a person suffering from a mental health condition or emotional disorder that impedes daily life.
 ESAs have no formal training: it’s their positive, non-judgmental presence and affection that alleviates their owners’ symptoms.

 Since Milo has started wearing his new harness, he’s had lots of attention and cuddles out and about!
 ESAs don’t have the same rights as trained service pets such as guide dogs, but wearing the identifying harness means businesses are much more likely to allow these pets onto their premises, acknowledging the important job they do.
 Beth and Jenny recently took Milo on a shopping trip to Birmingham, where he was able to offer valuable comfort in shops in moments of anxiety.
-A true wellbeing lifeline.
+A true wellbeing champion.